-Architectural Character Defined

-This is the proto-typical Collegiate Gothic facility, symbolic of the brick-based campus.
+Architectural Character Defined This is the proto-typical Collegiate Gothic facility, symbolic of the brick-based campus.
 The interiors have been modernized to accommodate primarily administrative and service functions.
 The interior lobby/entrance sequence has been modernized to a less than sympathetic degree with the character of the building.
-The rear of the building that houses the Ruby Diamond Auditorium is of a larger scale, marked by large expanses of brick without fenestration.
+The rear of the building that houses the Ruby Diamond Auditorium is of a larger scale, marked by large expanses of unfenestrated brick.
 Wooden double-hung windows ganged in pairs of groups of four characterize the scale of the primary facades, two stories above a basement to the east.
 The primary, symmetrical elevations are topped by crenellations and pitched tile roofs with cupolas.
 On the central axis, marked by a projecting pavilion flanked by crenellated turrets, the major entrance is characterized by a recessed "great portal" of stone accessed by a monumental stair.
 The building's architectural presence and functional location is a major contributor to the high quality of the University's historic campus area.

-Project Number 2100128 24 September 2021

-15 Architectural Design Guidelines

-Photo 15.43 Dodd Hall (1923) (Building 4)
+Photo 15.38 Dodd Hall (Building 4)

-Unique Architectural Character

-This former library facility, now academic offices and classrooms, is Collegiate Gothic.
+Unique Architectural Character This former library facility, now academic offices and classrooms, is Collegiate Gothic.
 The grand and elaborate portal leads to a fine entry lobby of plaster and wood detail and a great hall library/reading room characterized by wood queen post trusses.
 The exterior asymmetrical massing, the steeply pitched roof, the great entrance with turret, and the bay organization of the façade, with great gothic windows in the hall, create an attractive example of modern Gothic Revival.
 The facility has had a number of sympathetic modifications and a successful addition, Dodd Auditorium, on Jefferson Street.
 The building's architectural presence and functional location contributes to the high quality of the historic campus area.

-Project Number 2100128 24 September 2021

-2020 UPDATE

-2020 UPDATE

-15 Architectural Design Guidelines

-Photo 15.44 Jennie Murphree Hall (1921) (Building 12)
+Photo 15.39 Jennie Murphree Hall (Building 12) (1921)

-Unique Architectural Character

-This L-shaped residential facility is an important element in the definition of major campus open spaces.
+Unique Architectural Character This L-shaped residential facility is an important element in the definition of major campus open spaces.
 The elevations employ symmetry, with the ends of each long range anchored by projecting gabled pavilions of Flemish silhouette.
-The primarily brick facades are enlivened with picturesque bay window and entrance ensembles, a re-entrant entrance portal at the corner juncture, and a pitched tile roof with dormers.
+The primarily brick facades are enlivened with picturesque bay window and entrance ensembles, a reentrant entrance portal at the corner juncture, and a pitched tile roof with dormers.
 The building's architectural presence and functional location does contribute to the high quality of the University's historic campus zone.

-2020 UPDATE

-15 Architectural Design Guidelines

-Photo 15.45 Reynolds Hall (1911) (Building 13)
+Photo 15.40 Reynolds Hall (Building 13) (1911)

-Unique Architectural Character

-Also an L-shaped residential hall, the front facade is composed of a series of mini-gables as crenellation, alternating with dormers in the steeply pitched tile roof.
+Unique Architectural Character Also an L-shaped residential hall, the front facade is composed of a series of minigables as crenellation, alternating with dormers in the steeply pitched tile roof.
 This building, joined by bridges and porches to its neighbors, is part of the older campus network of connected buildings.
 The primarily flat facade uses sculptural entrance porches to create the campus great portal effect.
 The building's architectural presence and functional location does contribute to the high quality of the University's historic zone.

-2020 UPDATE

-SUPPORTING DATA 15 Architectural Design Guidelines

-15 Architectural Design Guidennes

-Photos 15.46 Bryan Hall (1907) (Building 14)
+Photos 15.41 Bryan Hall (Building 14) (1907)

 Unique Architectural Character This building is among the oldest on campus.
 This residence hall has been recently renovated and now provides suite-style housing for 131 men and women.
 The exterior, is characterized by a symmetrical elevations with crenellations.
 Projecting towers flanking an entry loggia behind three Jacobean arches marks the central axis.
 The building's architectural presence and functional location does contribute to the big quality of the University's historic area.
-2020 UPDATE 15 Architectural Design Guidelines Photo 15.47 Gilchrist Hall (1925) (Building 16)
+Photo 15.42 Gilchrist Hall (Building 16) (1925)